Fixing Problems in Business

 Every business has issues.
 These issues occur all the time and often seem manageable until a business is going through a time of change.
 Businesses merging, separating, or acquiring other companies; value systems that clash, top Executives who don’t work well together, top teams who can’t achieve enough because they meet but don’t drive results in the business, meetings that are too frequent without sufficient results – these are issues or problems, and a high achieving, ambitious Managing Director doesn’t have the time, or sometimes the knowledge, to manage these.

-But people need direction at times, guidance, advice, tools.
+But people need direction at times, guidance, advice, and tools.
 In my experience changing people’s lives is a difficult thing to do even if you believe it will be for the better.
 Selling that to them and getting them motivated to come on board needs a tool – it’s finding the right tool that matters and when you do, it’s the use of that tool that gets them to better manage the change.

 Individuals are the same; they can mostly manage until the volume of demands exceeds their ability to respond and they need support to problem solve their direction or way out of the problem.
-If an individual doesn’t step up to the challenge or resolves their difficulties, they get stressed and businesses are the same.
+If an individual doesn’t step up to the challenge or resolve their difficulties, they get stressed and businesses are the same.
 It pays to act.
 It pays to support people and it pays to do it quickly

 I help businesses when they’re going through a time of change.
-My background as an expert in Stress has taught me a series of tools that help a business manage their people or the situations they experience so that they can make progress.
+My background as an expert in Stress has taught me a series of tools that help a business manage their people or the situations they experience, so that they can make progress.
 I am a private, confidential advisor.

 Situations I have supported include: